Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 The first jokes I ever wrote, they are on YouTube.

-Yeah, they would be the ones you've seen.
+Yeah, that would be the ones you've seen.

 Those are the first jokes I ever wrote.